 And then will come the brilliant light of the sun, I will graciously awake the bridal couples, enchanting them with song with a choir of youths and maidens.

 APHRODITE: The holy Heaven passionately desires to penetrate the Earth, and passionate desire takes hold of Earth for union with Heaven.
-Rain falls from the brimming fountains of Heaven and makes Earth conceive, and she brings forth for mortals grazing for their flocks, cereals to sustain their life, and the fruit of trees: by the wedlock of the rain she comes to her fulfilment.
+Rain falls from the brimming fountains of Heaven and makes Earth conceive, and she brings forth for mortals grazing for their flocks, cereals to sustain their life, and the fruit of trees: by the wedlock of the rain she comes to her fulfillment.
 Of this, I am in part the cause.

 The Pulgas Water Temple is a monument to the Hetch Hetchy Project that brought water more than 160 miles across California from the Sierra Nevada Mountains to the Bay Area.
 The Project, completed in 1934, took twenty four years to build through the Great Depression at a cost of $102 million.
 The frieze above the columns reads: “I give waters in the wilderness and rivers in the desert, to give drink to my people.”